blladnar/blladnar.github.io/_posts/2017-05-19-Gettin-wild-in-Idyllwild.markdown

 After my first solo camping, I headed out into the hot dusty desert.
 It got warm fast and I was low on water.
 I had four miles to go before the first water source and made the mistake of eating some beef jerky in the morning.
 I ran out of water on the side trail to the spring.
 I filtered a couple liters of water for the rest of my day and kept on hiking.
 The water tasted like iron.

-Later, in the heat of the day, I came upon a water cache and was excited to replace my water with somethig that tasted better.
+Later, in the heat of the day, I came upon a water cache and was excited to replace my water with something that tasted better.
 The cache was empty.

 ![photo0](/img/Gettin wild in IdyllwildPost0.JPG)

 I kept on hiking when I found Walden.
 Walden is a little oasis managed by a local trail angel that celebrates Thoreau and Whitman.
 It even has a Little Free Library, where you can trade books.
 I sat there and snacked while I dried my tent from the previous nights condensation.